boyangles/ece-inventory-app/ev3docs/BackupGuide.md

 8. Edit your /etc/cron.d/rsnapshot cron job to reflect your backup times in rsnapshot.conf.

 Follow this guide if errors occur. https://www.howtoforge.com/set-up-rsnapshot-archiving-of-snapshots-and-backup-of-mysql-databases-on-debian

+### To set up email:
+Ensure exim4 is downloaded.
+Default configuration is currently being used.
+If errors occur, check configuration with `dpkg-reconfigure exim4-config`.
+Ensure server configuration allows mail to be sent.

+### To Restore Database:
+1. Copy your desired postgres-dump.sql file to your production server with scp `scp /path/to/dump/postgres-dump.sql user@hostname:~`
+2. Restart postgresql and stop nginx on production to ensure all connections are severed
+3. Drop your production database with `rails db:drop DISABLE_DATABASE_ENVIRONMENT_CHECK=1`.
+4. Create database `rails db:create`
+5. Restore backup `psql dbname < postgresql-dump.sql`
+6. Restart nginx server.